jessepav/lacygoill-wiki-backup/debug.md

 Now, try to reproduce with a minimal config file containing only the PL.

-If you can reproduce, you have a MWE.
+If you can reproduce, you have a MRE.
 But it doesn't mean that no other line triggers the issue.
 You need  to remove the  PL from  your real config  file, and check  whether the issue is fixed; if it is, you're finished.